carmine560/trading-assistant/README.md

     'x2': '',
     # Execute an action to open and close a short position.
     'f1': 'open_close_short_position',
-    # Execute the open_close_long_position action above.
+    # Execute the 'open_close_long_position' action in the 'Open and Close Long
+    # Position' section.
     'f2': 'open_close_long_position',
     'f3': '',
-    # The F4 key is used to close a window above.
+    # The F4 key is used to close a window.
     'f4': '',
-    # Execute the show_hide_watchlists action above.
+    # Execute the 'show_hide_watchlists' action in the 'Startup Script'
+    # section.
     'f5': 'show_hide_watchlists',
     # Execute an action to watch favorite stocks.
     'f6': 'watch_favorites',
-    # Execute the watch_tick_count action above.
+    # Execute the 'watch_tick_count' action in the 'Replace Watchlist with
+    # Hyper SBI 2 Ranking' section.
     'f7': 'watch_tick_count',
-    # Execute the watch_active_stocks action above.
+    # Execute the 'watch_active_stocks' action in the 'Replace Watchlist with
+    # Market Data on Website' section.
     'f8': 'watch_active_stocks',
-    # The F9 key is used for manual recording below.
+    # The F9 key is used for manual recording in the 'Start and Stop Manual
+    # Recording' section.
     'f9': '',
-    # Execute the speak_cpu_utilization action below.
+    # Execute the 'speak_cpu_utilization' action in the 'Speak CPU Utilization'
+    # section.
     'f10': 'speak_cpu_utilization',
-    # Execute the center_open action above.
+    # Execute the 'center_open' action in the 'Center Open' section.
     'f11': 'center_open',
-    # Execute an action to undo the center_open action.
+    # Execute an action to undo the 'center_open' action.
     'f12': 'undo_center_open'}
 ```